mobiletest2016/machine-learning-articles/articles/using-leaky-relu-with-keras.md

 $$\\begin{equation} f(x) = \\begin{cases} 0.01x, & \\text{if}\\ x < 0 \\\\ x, & \\text{otherwise} \\\\ \\end{cases} \\end{equation}$$

-Contrary to traditional ReLU, the outputs of Leaky ReLU are small and nonzero for all \[latex\]x < 0\[/latex\].
+Contrary to traditional ReLU, the outputs of Leaky ReLU are small and nonzero for all $x < 0$.
 This way, the authors of the paper argue that death of neural networks can be avoided.
 We do have to note, though, that there also exists [quite some criticism](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/leaky-relu-improving-traditional-relu.md/#does-leaky-relu-really-work) as to whether it really works.

 * * *